Vyral/wayne-chang/_posts/2018-09-10-will-a-swimming-pool-boost-your-homes-value.md

 {% include youtube.html %}

-After speaking with many clients over the years about the value that pools can add to one’s home, buyers tend to fall into three categories:
+After speaking with many clients over the years about the value that pools can add to a home, buyers tend to fall into three categories:

-**1. Buyers that really want a pool.** It could be these buyers have teen children who like to have parties; whatever the case, these buyers will pay a little extra for a pool.
+**1. Buyers that really want a pool.** These buyers could have children or teenagers and want to have a pool for them to use or they simply just like the aesthetics.
+Whatever the reason, these buyers will pay a little extra for a pool.

-**2. Buyers who absolutely don’t want a pool.** This kind of buyer could be retired, or they may simply not want the hassle of maintaining a pool.
-For them, your home’s price doesn’t matter, since it comes down to whether or not they want that pool.
-They won’t pay extra for it, and they may not buy the home at all.
+**2. Buyers who absolutely don’t want a pool.** This type of buyer may simply not want the hassle of maintaining a pool or they may have young children and are concerned about safety.
+These buyers won’t pay extra for a pool and may actually not buy the home at all if you have one.

 **3. Buyers who don’t care either way.** If the home has a pool, great!
 If it doesn’t, then that’s fine too.
 These buyers won’t alter their offers to accommodate a pool’s value.